bhauman/figwheel-main/docs/docs/compile_config.md

 ```

 If your application can't seem to find the files it needs to load, it
-normally means you have a missconfigured `:asset-path`.
+normally means you have a misconfigured `:asset-path`.

 ## The `:target` option

 There are three values for the `:target` option.
 Actually there are two
-values and the abense of a `:target` option.
+values and the absence of a `:target` option.
 If you don't specify a
 `:target` then it will be assumed that our client environment is the
 Browser.